WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/README.md

 ## Software

 Calypso FeatherWing quick start example can be found in the [software folder](software).
-Please check the [cloud connectivity](./Sensor2CloudConnectivity) for more examples for sensor to cloud solution.
+Please check the [cloud connectivity folder](../Sensor2CloudConnectivity) for more examples for sensor to cloud solution.